How to Stop Hiccups

 Medical maneuvers are usually reserved for those with persistent or intractable hiccups.
 Tapping or rubbing the back of the neck, massaging the carotid sinus (an artery in the neck), and applying pressure to the eyeball can stimulate the nerves of the diaphragm.
 Diaphragm-relaxing medication is also an option for some patients.
 More invasive treatments include stimulation of the pharynx using a tube through the nose or mouth, a digital rectal massage that may stimulate the nerve controlling the glottis, emptying the stomach through a tube in the nose, and surgery to block the nerves to the diaphragm.

-Check out the links on the next page for more information on hiccups and how to stop them.
+Check out the links below for more information on hiccups and how to stop them.